BitCurator/bitcurator.github.io/index.md

 ## Contributors

-BitCurator repositories are maintained by interested members of the community?
+BitCurator repositories are maintained by interested members of the community.
 Interested in being added as a member?
 Message the group, send a pull request, or send a note to the mailing list at https://groups.google.com/forum/#!forum/bitcurator-users.